Hanumangarh district: Demographics

 According to the 2011 census Hanumangarh district has a population of 1,774,692, roughly equal to the nation of The Gambia or the US state of Nebraska.
 This gives it a ranking of 269th in India (out of a total of 640).
 Hanumangarh is one of the highest per capita income earning district in India.

 The district has a population density of 184 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 17.24%.
 Hanumangarh has a sex ratio of 906 females for every 1000 males and a literacy rate of 68.37%.
 19.75% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 27.85% and 0.81% of the population respectively.

 Languages

-Hindi is the official language.
-Bagri, a dialect of Rajasthani language, or Malvayi, a dialect of Punjabi language, are spoken by majority of population.
-Haryanvi, Sindhi, Sansi, and Sikh Bawari are other languages and dialects spoken at small level.

-Bagri

-Vernaculars include Bagri, a tonal language in the Rajasthani cluster spoken by the second majority of people.
-The district boasts of land of many Rajasthani writers in this dialect.
-Many villages in southern areas are famous centers for Rajasthani writers.
+At the time of the 2011 census, 59.48% of the population spoke Rajasthani, 17.97% Punjabi, 12.87% Bagri, 6.59% Hindi and 0.94% Marwari as their first language.

 Punjabi language

 Punjabi is spoken by 18% of district population.
 Punjabi has its ground as first language specially in the northern areas like Sangaria, Hanumangarh, Pilibanga tehsils.
 Punjabi is taught as a third language in many schools and also chosen by students up to postgraduate level.
 The Malwayi dialect is most common dialect of Punjabi language spoken.
-Other dialects are Bahawalpuri, Multani spoken by Arora and Rai Sikh communities who migrated from Pakistan after Partition.
+Other languages are Saraiki spoken by Arora Hindu and Rai Sikh communities who migrated from Pakistan after Partition.

-Culture

-Rural kutcha homes with folk art can be seen in some remote villages, but this art is losing ground.
-Bagri culture dominates the district.